 Budgeting is actually something I enjoy.
 Hopefully that doesn’t sound too crazy!
 The more you do it, the better you become, and it’s easier to enjoy something if you’re good at it.

-In order to becoming successful at budgeting, I realized it would require researching and trying new things, like figuring out how much I can save by making bread at home.
+In order to become successful at budgeting, I realized it would require researching and trying new things, like figuring out how much I can save by making bread at home.
 If I would’ve known how little time and effort it takes to bake homemade bread?
 Totally would have switched to it sooner.
 It’s way easier than you’re probably thinking.

 Trying something new